‘People Are Just Exhausted’: What Happens When A Business Decides It Can't Go On

-Simply It could only generate 25% of its previous sales, he added, and he shut down the carryout operation March 30.
+Simply It could only generate 25% of its previous sales, he added, and he shut down the carryout operation on March 30.
 Nguyen applied for a small-business loan from the federal government, but paying around $7,300 per month rent, plus workers’ compensation, equipment leasing and all the other fixed costs still seemed impossible.

 “We wanted to keep him as a tenant, and made no demands that Tuan pay rent and asked for nothing in return, until there was clarity on the COVID situation,” said Anel Pasic, the manager of United Investors Inc., which represents the owner.
 “He is one of the hardest workers I’ve ever seen, and a kind and gentle soul that we went out of our way to help.”

 But after Gov. J.B.
-Pritzker announced April 23 he was extending Illinois’ stay-at-home order at least until May 30, the pandemic seemed likely to continue depressing the restaurant sector.
-Nguyen said he decided to give the keys back April 30.
+Pritzker announced on April 23 he was extending Illinois’ stay-at-home order at least until May 30, the pandemic seemed likely to continue depressing the restaurant sector.
+Nguyen said he decided to give the keys back on April 30.